ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 ## Supporting Documents
 - [Changelog](CHANGELOG.md) contains a list of all notable changes for each version of the ONE Record API specification.
-- [ONE Record API Ontology](IATA-1R-API-Ontology.ttl) provides the vocabulary and data classes for the data model used in the ONE Record API
+- [ONE Record API Ontology](IATA-1R-API-Ontology.ttl) provides the vocabulary and data classes for the data model used in the ONE Record API.
+- [ONE Record API Class Diagram](IATA-1R-API-Class-Diagram.md) describes the ONE Record API data classes, their properties as attributes, and the relationship that can exist between the classes.

 ## Namespace prefixes